-The CAE provides students with free tutoring and academic assistance and is led by a team of academic mentors who are also students in the UPIKE classroom.
-The CAE offers a variety of services, including embedded tutoring and tutoring for all undergraduate majors.
-The CAE is open Monday - Friday from 8 a.m. - 6 p.m. and is located on the ground floor of Allara Library.
-Students can drop-in or schedule a tutoring session, which can be conducted either face-to-face or virtually.
+The CAE provides undergraduate students with free academic assistance and is led by a team of peer tutors who are also students in the UPIKE classroom.
+The CAE offers a variety of services, including study skills, content specialties, and workshops for mid-terms and finals in undergraduate classes.
+The CAE is open Monday - Thursday from 8 a.m. - 8 p.m. and Fridays 8 a.m.-3 p.m.
+The CAE is located on the ground floor of Allara Library.
+Students can drop in to the CAE to see tutors' schedules, receive one-on-one assistance, and/or study independently.

-The goal of the CAE is to instill confidence in University of Pikeville students and assist them in becoming independent learners who rely on their strengths and abilities for academic success.
+The goal of the CAE is to instill confidence in UPIKE students and assist them in becoming independent learners who rely on their strengths and abilities for academic success.